 - Day-ahead capacity allocation: In line with the target model, day-ahead implicit allocation (market splitting) has been applied in the IPE since 2007.
-The Day-ahead Gate Closure Time was shifted to 12.00 CET in order to pave the way to the implementation of the European common matching algorithm (EUPHEMIA) and coupling with NWE.
-As mentioned in the previous section (about IFE), on 13th May 2014 the SWE region launched the full coupling with NWE. - Intraday capacity allocation: Currently, there is market splitting mechanism on the basis of six intraday implicit auctions a day.
-There is a proposal by OMIE to combine intraday implicit continuous allocation with intraday implicit auctions in the MIBEL respecting the provisions of the CACM GL.
-As an interim step, the number of intraday auctions a day may increase thus reducing the time lapse between the gate closure time of each intraday auction and real time (i.e. moment of delivery of the energy).

-Long term capacity allocation: Under the MIBEL Council of Regulators context, the Spanish and Portuguese NRAs (CNMC and ERSE respectively) agreed on the general regulatory framework of the coordinated mechanism for issuing FTR-options.
+The Day-ahead Gate Closure Time was shifted to 12.00 CET in order to pave the way to the implementation of the European common algorithm (EUPHEMIA) and coupling with NWE.
+As mentioned in the previous section (about IFE), the start-up solution of SWE coupling was successfully launched on 4th February 2014 and on 13th May 2014 the SWE region launched the full coupling with NWE. - Intraday capacity allocation: Currently, there is market splitting mechanism on the basis of six intraday implicit auctions a day.
+There is a proposal by OMIE to combine intraday implicit continuous allocation with intraday implicit auctions in the MIBEL respecting the provisions of the NC CACM.
+As an interim step, the number of intraday auctions a day may increase thus reducing the time lapse between the gate closure time of each intraday auction and real time (i.e. moment of delivery of the energy). - Long term capacity allocation: Under the MIBEL Council of Regulators context, the • Spanish and Portuguese NRAs (CNMC and ERSE respectively) agreed on the general regulatory framework of the coordinated mechanism for issuing FTR-options.
+The first joint auction of electricity interconnection capacity between Spain and Portugal took place on 25th March 2014.
+On the Portuguese side, regulation was approved in December 2013 and an auction was held in that month under the coordinated rules.
+However, the products allocated in this first auction were only issued by the Portuguese system.
+The products auctioned in December were FTR options covering the 1st quarter of 2014.
+The amount of capacities auctioned were 200 MW in the PT->ES direction and 200 MW in the ES->PT direction.
 On the Spanish side, on 17 March 2014 the already mentioned Circular 2/2014 of CNMC, of 12 March, was published in the Spanish Official Gazette, establishing the methodology for cross border infrastructure access, including the procedures for capacity allocation and congestion management, as well as the methodology for the provision of equilibrium services between systems managed by different System Operators.
 This Circular contains a specific Chapter II dedicated to the interconnection between Spain and Portugal which includes the principles of the coordinated mechanism for the long term management of this interconnection.
 The primary issuers in these auctions are the TSOs from Spain (REE) and Portugal (REN).
 The net revenues -discounting the amounts derived from the settlement of the auctioned products- resulting from the allocation of interconnection shall be used for only the two following purposes: (a) guaranteeing the actual availability of the allocated capacity; and/or (b) maintaining or increasing interconnection capacities through network investments, in particular in new interconnectors.
-The first joint auction of electricity interconnection capacity between Spain and Portugal took place on 25th March 2014.
-Since then, guarterly and annual auctions of fully firm FTR-options take place in the OMIP-OMIClear platform.

 Figure 4.
-Exchange capacity and market matched energy between Portugal and Spain in 2015.
-Source: CNMC volumes exchanged have increased in 2015 considerably compared to the volumes exchanged in the second half of 2014 (since go-live of the mechanism).
+Exchange capacity and market matched energy between Portugal and Spain in2014.
+Source: CNMC